Curatorial Projects

 Counterpublic 2019

-Works will range from architectural interventions to archival community-led sessions, meal-based gatherings to dramatic public processions.
+Works ranged from architectural interventions to archival community-led sessions, meal-based gatherings to dramatic public processions.
 Spanning three months from April 13th to July 13th, 2019 the project was a layered, nuanced neighborhood-based platform that engaged the complex community organizing, conflicted politics, radical openings, and distressing developments that intertwine within Cherokee Street and its surrounding neighborhoods.
 Together, Counterpublic intended to advance new contexts of liberation, care, complexity, and dissent into the everyday spaces of a neighborhood through responsive commissions and intentional intersections among the many publics and counterpublics of this place.

 An atlas of localized resistance